Top Airbnb Rentals Under $100 in All 50 States

 Calling all artistic types!
 This Hawaiian cabin positions itself as ideal for artists with its peace, quiet, and stunning forest views.
 It makes a great home base for exploring the Big Island’s Kalapana lava flow and Volcano National Park between 30 and 40 minutes away.
 The cabin has a first floor and a loft with room for up to four guests, as well as a kitchen and bathroom.
 Here’s what you should know before booking your Hawaii vacation.

-Idaho: A private suite in Boise
+Idaho: Luxury in Boise

 Illinois: A loft in Chicago